whuan132/CS472-WAP-Assignments/Lesson-Intro to Servlets and Web Containers/MVCJsp/README.md

 ### Prerequisites

-- Java Development Kit (JDK) 17 or higher
+- Java Development Kit (JDK) 11 or higher
 - Maven
-- A servlet container like Apache Tomcat
+- A servlet container like Apache Tomcat (optional if using Docker)

-### Running the Application
+- Docker
+- Docker Compose

 ## Docker Deployment